 The Purist Villas & Spa is a stunning spa resort full of relaxation near Ubud, Bali’s spiritual and artistic heart.
 This boutique resort comprises of 18 uniquely styled and tastefully appointed Bali luxury villas surrounded by a contemporary atmosphere and a deep sense of tranquility.

-Nestled into the natural Balinese surroundings the resort can be reached with a four-minute drive from Ubud, passing stunning rice fields and glimpsing traditional rituals and cultural activities of the local Balinese people.
-The resort boasts English speaking staff, excellent service, and a very warm Balinese welcome.
+Nestled into the natural Balinese surroundings, the resort can be reached with a four-minute drive from Ubud, passing stunning rice fields and glimpsing traditional rituals and cultural activities of the local Balinese people.
+The resort boasts English-speaking staff, excellent service, and a very warm Balinese welcome.

 The Purist Villas & Spa features a beautiful pool surrounded by sun loungers and beds, while Purist Spa can be found on an elevated floor, just a few steps above the emerald swimming pool.
 The spa offers a selection of signature massages featuring South East Asia’s most trusted techniques, provided by highly trained professionals.
 The Purist Villas yoga sessions are available in all disciplines and designed to release anxiety and calm the mind with happiness, peace, and tranquility.

-The Purist Villas & Spa aims to connect its guests with Bali’s many spiritual and artistic traditions which can be seen in the way they have furnished the Purist Villas with only the most beautiful and authentic artifacts that have been slowly accumulated from travels throughout the Indonesian islands.
+The Purist Villas & Spa aims to connect its guests with Bali’s many spiritual and artistic traditions, which can be seen in the way they have furnished the Purist Villas with only the most beautiful and authentic artifacts that have been slowly accumulated from travels throughout the Indonesian islands.

 3. Four Seasons Resort Bali At Sayan

-This is the second Four Seasons hotel on the island of Bali and has a much more spiritual and spa appropriate vibe than the beach fronted Four Seasons at Jimbaran Bay.
+This is the second Four Seasons hotel on the island of Bali and has a much more spiritual and spa-appropriate vibe than the beach fronted Four Seasons at Jimbaran Bay.
 Four Seasons Resort Bali At Sayan, hidden in the mists of the jungle, is the perfect place to relax in the spa and to explore your inner zen.

-The Four Seasons Sayan is a tranquil retreat tucked away amongst the lush jungle greenery on the banks of the Ayung River, that flows through a river valley in the heart of Ubud.
+The Four Seasons Sayan is a tranquil retreat tucked away amongst the lush jungle greenery on the banks of the Ayung River that flows through a river valley in the heart of Ubud.
 Guests arrive via a dramatic bridge at tree-level, beneath which the Ayung River valley spreads its tropical arms.

 From the gravity-defying rooftop lotus pond that seems to float, suspended above the canopy, the hotel cascades down the hill to the two-tiered swimming pool and through an enchanting forest that cocoons just 60 suites and villas with stunning rice paddy and jungle views.

 Gravitate inwards at The Sacred River Spa with Chakra Ceremonies and river stone massages.
-Reconnect to your life force with dynamic yoga classes and seek the wisdom of Ibu Fera, resident wellness mentor, and former Buddhist nun, with meditation, Life Talks, and Sacred Nap.
-Savor the simplicity of rice planting with local farmers and get off-the-beaten-track.
+Reconnect to your life force with dynamic yoga classes and seek the wisdom of Ibu Fera, resident wellness mentor and former Buddhist nun, with meditation, Life Talks, and Sacred Nap.
+Savor the simplicity of rice planting with local farmers and get off the beaten track.

-Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels or resort in the area.
-They don’t have a Four Seasons loyalty program, so you will never be able to book a free stay by racking up and redeeming points, or by collecting points on your credit card and spending them at a Four Seasons hotel.
+Wherever you are in the world, Four Seasons hotels are consistently one of the best hotels or resorts in the area.
+They don’t have a Four Seasons loyalty program, so you will never be able to book a free stay by racking up and redeeming points or by collecting points on your credit card and spending them at a Four Seasons hotel.
 It can’t be done.
 But you can get discounts at Four Seasons hotels and benefit from special rewards at Four Seasons hotels for no extra cost by booking your next stay via our luxury travel concierge.